vmware-tanzu/velero/hugo-site/content/blog/2019-10-08-Velero-v1-1-on-vSphere.md

 ---
+title: Velero v1.1 backing up and restoring apps on vSphere
+url: /blog/Velero-v1-1-on-vSphere/
+image: /img/posts/vsphere-logo.jpg
+excerpt: A How-To guide to run Velero on vSphere.
+author_name: Cormac Hogan
 author_avatar: /img/contributors/cormac-pic.png
-author_name: Cormac Hogan
-categories:
+categories: ['kubernetes']
-- kubernetes
-date: "2019-10-08T00:00:00Z"
-excerpt: A How-To guide to run Velero on vSphere.
-image: /img/posts/vsphere-logo.jpg
-redirect_from: /Velero-v1-1-on-vSphere/
+# Tag should match author to drive author pages
-tags:
+tags: ['Velero', 'Cormac Hogan', 'how-to']
-- Velero
-- Cormac Hogan
-- how-to
-title: Velero v1.1 backing up and restoring apps on vSphere
 ---
 Velero version 1.1 provides support to backup Kubernetes applications deployed on vSphere.
 This post will provide detailed information on how to install and configure Velero to backup and restore a stateless application (`nginx`) that is running in Kubernetes on vSphere.
 At this time there is no vSphere plugin for snapshotting stateful applications on vSphere during a Velero backup.
 In this case, we rely on a third party program called `restic`.
 However this post does not include an example of how to backup a stateful application.
 That is available in another tutorial which can be found [here](../Velero-v1-1-Stateful-Backup-vSphere).